-METALS-Copper ticks higher as bleak China data fans stimulus hopes
+METALS-Copper dips on bleak China data

 * COPPER: MMG Ltd says it expects its Las Bambas mine’s production to fall marginally below its forecast after road blockages delayed some copper shipments to its customers.

 * TIN: ShFE tin hit its highest since Sept.
 12 at 141,970 yuan a tonne, after top refined tin producer Yunnan Tin said it would halt some production.
-LME tin fell 0.4% after hitting its highest since Sept.
+LME tin eased 0.2% after hitting its highest since Sept.
 13 on Thursday.

+* TIN OUTLOOK: China’s refined tin output in January-September dropped 9.5% year-on-year to 116,450 tonnes and is seen falling further until November, an International Tin Association official said.

 * ZINC: Zinc treatment and refining charges are expected to stay at high levels due to rising mine supply from Australia and South Africa.